Malaysia Vasudevan: Playback singer

 Malaysia Vasudevan's first major song was in the film Delhi to Madras, that starred Jaishankar and Srividya.
 It was a comedy song "Paalu Vikkira Padma Un Paalu Romba Suthhama?", for the music director V. Kumar.
-This chance was made possible by his friendship with the film's producer Pollachi Rathnam.
-After that, he joined the Pavalar Brothers troupe which was run by Ilaiyaraaja and his brothers.
+He joined the Pavalar Brothers troupe which was run by Ilaiyaraaja and his brothers.

 During a stage performance, music director M. S. Viswanathan heard Vasudevan and gave him a small piece of a song in Bharatha Vilas (he sang for the Punjabi in "Indhiya Naadu En Veedu") and then a song in Thalai Prasavam.
 His first big break came when Kunnakudi Vaidyanathan made him sing "Kaalam Seyyum Vilaiyattu" in Kumasthavin Magal.
 Vasudevan was rechristened Malaysia Vasudevan by A. P. Nagarajan in this film.

-Later, when his good friend Ilaiyaraaja debuted in the Tamil film industry with Annakili, he was asked to sing in the film, and after "Aattukutti Muttai Ittu" from 16 Vayathinile happened, Malaysia Vasudevan never looked back.
+Later, when Ilaiyaraaja debuted in the Tamil film industry with Annakili, he was asked to sing in the film, and after "Aattukutti Muttai Ittu" from 16 Vayathinile happened, Malaysia Vasudevan never looked back.
 Ilaiyaraaja backed him until he became a star singer.

-Malaysia Vasudevan has sung close to 8,000 songs in his career spanning three decades, most for Ilaiyaraaja.
-Illayaraja made Malaysia Vasudevan sing songs of all types and genres.
-Malaysia Vasudevan performed each song with utmost sincerity and surprised everyone with the range he had.

-Soft romantic songs like "Indha Minminikku" (Sigappu Rojakkal), "Vaan Megangalay" (Pudhiya Varpugal), "Malargale Nadha Swarangal" (Kizhake Pogum Rayil), "Malargalilay Aaraadhanai" (Karumbu Vil), "Kodai Kaala Kaatray" (Panneer Pushpangal), "Poove Ilaya Poove" (Kozhi Koovuthu), "Thangachangili Minnum Painkili" (Thooral Ninnu Pochchu), etc. must be some of the timeless favourites of Tamil film music lovers.

-Even under the baton of M. S. Viswanathan, Malaysia Vasudevan sang many illustrious songs.
-"Ezhudhugiral Oru Pudhukkavithai" (Saranaalayam), "Enniyirundhadhu Eadera" (Andha 7 Naatkal) and the super-hits from Billa are just a few examples.
+Under the music direction of M. S. Viswanathan, Malaysia Vasudevan recorded several songs in Tamil cinema.
+These include “Ezhudhugiral Oru Pudhukkavithai” from Saranaalayam and “Enniyirundhadhu Eadera” from Andha 7 Naatkal.
+He also sang in Billa, contributing to its soundtrack.

-Sensuous songs like "Kanna Thorakkanum Saami", or "Nila Kaayudhu" and emotional songs like "Oru Thanga Rathathhil" (Dharma Yuddham), "Allithhandha Bhoomi Annai Allava" (Nandu), "Adi Aadu Poongodiye" (Kali), "Vaa Vaa Vasanthamey" (Puthu Kavithai), "Pattuvanna Rosavam" (Kannipparuvathile) and "Ponmaana Thedi Naanum Poovodu" (Enga Oor Rasathi) all came easily to Vasudevan and succeeded in showing some other brilliant facets of the wonderful singer.
-His largely folksy tunes sung for Shankar–Ganesh are also of inimitable class.
-In the nineties, he got to sing a few, but most of them sensuous hits, for A. R. Rahman, including "Then Kizhakku" (Kizhakku Cheemayile) and "Monalisa Monalisa" (Mr. Romeo).
-The famous song "Poo Pookum Osai" (Minsara Kanavu) featured Vasudevan's voice in the chorus part.
+Vasydevan sang songs, like "Kanna Thorakkanum Saami", or "Nila Kaayudhu" and emotional songs like "Oru Thanga Rathathhil" (Dharma Yuddham), "Allithhandha Bhoomi Annai Allava" (Nandu), "Adi Aadu Poongodiye" (Kali), "Vaa Vaa Vasanthamey" (Puthu Kavithai), "Pattuvanna Rosavam" (Kannipparuvathile) and "Ponmaana Thedi Naanum Poovodu" (Enga Oor Rasathi).
+He also sang more folksy tunes for Shankar–Ganesh.
+In the nineties, he sang several songs for A. R. Rahman, including "Then Kizhakku" (Kizhakku Cheemayile) and "Monalisa Monalisa" (Mr. Romeo).
+The song "Poo Pookum Osai" (Minsara Kanavu) featured Vasudevan's voice in the chorus.